NaixGames/Polycosmos/README.md

 A known issue is that some changes in heat level only take effect when starting the next room, biome or run starts.
 That is how Hades work and not much we can do about that.

+Room rewards messages may be displayed again when going through rooms you already completed.

+When exiting from Zag's room and loading the game again the items may fail to load.
+Go to Skelly's room, exit and come back to fix it.
+(A more permanent fix will come later!).

 Any other bug is not expected and reporting helps a ton :).

 # Incoming features